Manifold of Failure: Behavioral Attraction Basins in Language Models: Results

-\textbf{GPT-5-Mini} (Figure~\ref{fig:contours}c) displays contours compressed into a narrow range (0.39--0.50).
-The horizontal banding is still present but the contour values vary by only $\sim$0.1, confirming the model's uniform moderate behavior.
-Thin channels at specific $a_2$ values show brief dips to AD~$\approx$~0.25, but the model never approaches the 0.5 threshold from above.
+\textbf{GPT-5-Mini} (Fig.~\ref{fig:contours}c): Contours are compressed within a narrow range ($0.39$--$0.50$), reflecting uniform behavior.
+While horizontal banding persists with brief dips to AD $\approx 0.25$ at specific $a_2$ values, the model consistently remains below the $0.5$ threshold.